SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 * **Administer System**: All administration functions for the instance: global configuration.
 * **Administer Quality Profiles**: Any action on Quality Profiles.
 * **Administer Quality Gates**: Any action on quality gates
 * **Execute Analysis**:  Access to all settings required to perform analysis and the ability to push analysis results to the SonarQube server.
-This includes private project settings and secured settings like passwords.
+This includes private project settings but excludes secured settings like passwords.
 * **Create Projects**: Initialize the structure of a new project before its first analysis.
 This permission is also required when doing the very first analysis of a project that has not already been created via the GUI. * **
 * **Create Applications**: Create a new Application. * **
 * **Create Portfolios**: Create a new Portfolio. * **